Appdynamics/ConfigMyApp-docs/docs/README.md

 #### Mount business transaction volume

-Use the folllowing steps to automate business transaction configuration using the docker image:
+Use the following steps to automate business transaction configuration using the docker image:

 1. create a folder called `bt_config`
 2. Copy the `configBT.json` file from the project into the `bt_config` folder on your docker host
-3. Make neccessasary adjustments to the folder depending on your need.
+3. Make necessary adjustments to the folder depending on your need.
 Please refer to the <a href="https://appdynamics.github.io/ConfigMyApp-docs/#business-transaction-configuration"> business transaction configuration</a> section for details
 4. Mount the `bt_config` volume in docker run.
 The docker run command should be executed from the `bt_config` folder on your host.

 ```